b-data/jupyterlab-julia-docker-stack/NOTES.md

 * CUDA: The lastest version that has image flavour `devel` including cuDNN available.
-* OS: The latest version that has TensortRT libraries for both `amd64` and `arm64` available.
+* OS: The latest version that has TensortRT libraries for `amd64` available.
+  :information_source: It is taking quite a long time for these to be available for `arm64`.

 ## Tweaks